 20 years ago the Colorado Contract to Buy and Sell real estate consisted of 4 pages.
 It has now, as of 2016, morphed into 18 pages of deadlines, notices and definitions.
 REALTORS frequently go to continuing education classes to keep up with changes.
 For the home buyer it can be tough to absorb all the information within the 20 minutes or so that the REALTOR takes to explain this contract to you.
 However, the Contract to Buy and Sell real estate is a great tool to assist buyers as well as sellers in their real estate transaction.

-After giving it careful thought, you have made the decision to offer on a home.
+After giving it careful thought, you have made the decision to make an offer on a home.
 You also have a lenders’ pre-approval in hand and are now able to make a strong offer to the seller.
 After all parties have signed the contract, it is up to the buyer to do his or her due diligence to ensure that the home and all facts surrounding the property is acceptable:

 - Title information